PRodriguez19/Intro-to-shell/lessons/01_week1_mmg232.md

 Date: "Tuesday, January 17, 2023"
 ---

-## Learning Objectives for Today's Lesson
+# Learning Objectives for Today's Lesson
-- Difference between CLI vs GUI
 - Log into the VACC, a high-performance computing cluster
+- Basics in navigation in CLI
-- Copy data into your home directory
+     + Copy data into your home directory
-- List files in a directory
+     + List files in a directory
 ***
-## Introduction to Command Line
+# Introduction to Command Line
 Command line interface (CLI) and graphical user interface (GUI) are different ways of interacting with a computer's operating system.
 Most people are familiar with the GUI as it is the default interface for most software.
 When using a GUI, you see visual representations of files, folders, applications, etc. However, when using the CLI, you will work largely with text representation of files, folders, input, and output.
 The shell is a program that presents a command line interface that allows you to control your computer by typing instructions with a keyboard.
+Using command line, you will be able to create new files, edit the contents of those files, delete files, and much more.

 <p align="center">
 <img src ="../img/GUI-vs-CUI-min.jpg" width="500">
 </p>

 ## How to access the shell
-On a Mac or Linux machine, you can access a shell through a program called "Terminal" on your laptop.
+On a Mac or Linux machine, you can access a shell through a program called "Terminal" locally on your laptop.
 But to make things easier, we will be using terminal on the open source web portal called Vermont Advance Computing Center - Open OnDemand (VACC-OOD).
+Once on terminal, you will be learning the basics of shell programming available under the Bourne Again Shell (bash).

-## What is the Vermont Advance Computing Center Cluster?
+# Introduction to Vermont Advance Computing Center Cluster

-Let's take a quick look at the basic architecture of a cluster environment.
+First, what is the Vermont Advance Computing Center?
+To answer this, let's take a quick look at the basic architecture of a cluster environment.

 <p align="center">
 <img src ="../img/compute_cluster.png" width="500">